CaiJingLong/tauri-umijs-template/README.md

 1. Click 'Use the template'
 1. Clone your new repository
 1. Run `pnpm i` in the repository.
-1. Run `pnpm run tauri:dev` to start the app to develop.
+1. Run `pnpm run start` to start the app to develop.